-U.S. REAL GDP – According to the latest estimates released by the Bureau of Economic Analysis, real GDP increased at an annual rate of 0.4 percent in the final quarter of 2012.
-Estimates from the Bureau of Economic Analysis show an increase of 2.5 percent in the first quarter of 2013.
+U.S. REAL GDP – According to the latest estimates released by the Bureau of Economic Analysis, real GDP increased at an annual rate of 2.5 percent in the second quarter of 2013.
+Estimates from the Bureau of Economic Analysis show an increase of 2.8 percent in the third quarter of 2013.

 #2 DIESEL FUEL RETAIL PRICE – Diesel prices have followed the same trend as that of crude oil prices.
-The price for #2 diesel fuel in late April was roughly $2.80 per gallon.
+The price for #2 diesel fuel in mid-November was roughly $2.80 per gallon.

-UNEMPLOYMENT RATE – The unemployment rate is 7.6% for March, down slightly from the previous month's unemployment rate of 7.7%.
+UNEMPLOYMENT RATE – The unemployment rate is 7.3% for October, up slightly from the previous month's unemployment rate.